 Does birth control affect how many eggs you have?

 As you may already know, females are born with all the primordial follicles (think of these as precursors to eggs) that they'll ever have.
-In fact, the number of primordial follicles peaks at 20 weeks gestation—when you're still in utero.
+In fact, the number of primordial follicles peaks at 20 weeks of gestation—when you're still in utero.
 (Crazy, right?!)
-This is different from males, who are always producing sperm (though, sperm quality does decrease with age).
+This is different from males, who are always producing sperm (though sperm quality does decrease with age).

 Is It True You're More Fertile Right After Coming Off The Pill? →